moq-wg/moq-transport/draft-ietf-moq-transport.md

 stream, it MUST use a RESET_STREAM or RESET_STREAM_AT
 {{!I-D.draft-ietf-quic-reliable-stream-reset}} frame.
 This includes an open Subgroup exceeding its Delivery Timeout, early termination of subscription due to an UNSUBSCRIBE message, a sender's decision to abandon the subscription, or a SUBSCRIBE_UPDATE moving the end of the subscription to before the current Group.

 A sender might send all objects in a Subgroup and the FIN on a QUIC stream, and then reset the stream.
-In this case, the receiving application would receive the FIN if and only if all objects were sent.
+In this case, the receiving application would receive the FIN if and only if all objects were received.
 If the application receives all data on the stream and the FIN, it can ignore any RESET_STREAM it receives.

 If a sender will not deliver any objects from a Subgroup, it MAY send a STREAM_HEADER_SUBGROUP on a new stream, with no objects, and